MyPureCloud/developer-center-blog/source/2023-09-28-answer-call-via-api/index.md

 ---
 ---

-## Appendix A: Sample "*ForceDisconnect*" Architect Inbound Call flow
+## Appendix A: Sample "ForceDisconnect" Architect Inbound Call flow

 :::{"alert":"primary","autoCollapse":false}
 As mentioned in [Using Genesys Cloud WebRTC Phones](#using-genesys-cloud-webrtc-phones), there is a limitation when requesting to answer a call using Genesys Cloud Platform API and when there is no active persisted connection.